kutinden/buyingacar/README.md

 Dealerships cannot change the following:
 - Licensing fee estimate (it depends on the place you live, it would be lower a little if the car is priced lower, but not that much)
 - Sales tax rate - the rate is determined by the county dealership is in.
-In some remote counties like Colwitz county sales tax is lower than in counties like King county where most of the dealerships are.
+In some remote counties like Colwitz county sales tax is lower than in counties like King County where most of the dealerships are.
 Lower sales tax can make the OTD price lower with the other things being equal.
 If you happen to have such an offer, this is very good.
 Typically, in the counties with lower sales tax dealerships also have fewer deals and the price the same cars higher to make more profit off each car.
 - Their location - how much time you need to drive to them.